Insaida/nscCTF/GettingStarted.md

 - Change the value of `api.app.session_cookie_domain` in `api/api/config.py` to the domain you will be using to host your competition.
 - Change the value of `start_time` and `end_time` in `api/api/config.py` to the start and end dates of your competition.
 - (Optional) Add SMTP information in `api/api/config.py` to enable recovery of lost passwords
 - Edit `scripts/devploy` to replace the line `tmux new-session -s picoapi -d "cd /home/vagrant/api && python3 run.py"` with `cd /home/vagrant/api && ./gunicorn_start.sh &`.
-This will cause the picoCTF platform to use [Gunicorn](http://flask.pocoo.org/docs/0.10/deploying/wsgi-standalone/) to run the API.
+This will cause the nscCTF platform to use [Gunicorn](http://flask.pocoo.org/docs/0.10/deploying/wsgi-standalone/) to run the API.
 - Run `devploy` to copy the static files to the server directory and launch the API.
 - Start the scoreboard with `python3 daemon_manager.py -i 300 cache_stats` in the `api` folder.
 Change 300, which represents how the number of seconds between scoreboard refreshes, to whatever interval you prefer.
 It is recommended that you run this command under `tmux` or `screen`.

 ### <a name="quickstart-ending"></a> Ending the Competition

 Once the competition end date (as specified in `api/api/config.py`) is reached, submissions will no longer be accepted.
 This may or may not be what you want to have happen at the end of your competition.
-For picoCTF, we leave the competition online, but fix the *scoreboard* at the end of the competition.
+For nscCTF, we leave the competition online, but fix the *scoreboard* at the end of the competition.
 To accomplish this, we initially set the end date to the end of the competition to ensure that the scoreboard could not be changed after the competition.
 We then copied the scoreboard itself as raw HTML and replaced the contents of `web/scoreboard.html` with the scoreboard dump.
 Finally, we moved the competition end date to an indefinite future date to re-allow submissions, knowing that they would not affect the final (now static) scoreboard.

 ## <a name="problems"></a> Problems